giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

       line_percent: 100.0
 ```

-This action plots the first interval and colors it according to the axial/bending participation field `w`.
+This action colors the interval according to the axial/bending participation field (w), making the gradual increase of the `upper0` contribution visible along the interval.

 ---